Memo2301/sol-trade-sdk/README.md

 #### lookup_table_key Parameter

-The `lookup_table_key` parameter is an optional `Pubkey` that specifies an address lookup table for transaction optimization:
+The `lookup_table_key` parameter is an optional `Pubkey` that specifies an address lookup table for transaction optimization.
+You need to use `AddressLookupTableCache` to manage the cached address lookup table before using it.

 - **Purpose**: Address lookup tables can reduce transaction size and improve execution speed by storing frequently used addresses
 - **Usage**: